Horsey Mere

 Horsey Mere is one of the Norfolk Broads in the east of England; it is one of the more northerly broads close to the North Sea coast.

 It is reached by Hickling Broad and the River Thurne.
 The nearest settlements are Horsey and West Somerton.

 Horsey Mere is part of Upper Thurne Broads and Marshes, a Site of Special Scientific Interest.
 The mere is owned by the National Trust, as is Horsey Windpump.

 The mere has a catchment area of 82 ha, a maximum depth of 1.5 m, and a surface area of 33 ha.
 The volume of water held in the mere is approximately 491,313 m3.

-Horsey Open Regatta

-A regatta open to all broads craft is held on the mere each summer.
-There are various informal race fixtures, all are open to private and hire craft.